 Summer is drawing to a close and it’s about that time…to head back to school!
 Whether you’re bummed out about the end of summer, or thrilled that your kids will be out of your hair – er, embarking on their next academic journey – make sure you’re sending them back to the classroom with plenty of respect for the environment.
 Here are some super easy, eco-friendly ways to get ready for back to school.

-- Thrift New Clothes: Why buy more expensive clothes that your kids will soon outgrow?
+Why buy more expensive clothes that your kids will soon outgrow?
 Instead, purchase a few choice, new-to-you items from secondhand and vintage stores.
 Your preteens will LOVE all the classic band tees and worn-in jeans!
-Check out our past post on taking the thrift store by storm.

 Whether school’s in or out, live a more eco-friendly lifestyle by following the Just Energy blog for more green living tips, information and ideas.
 And make sure to like us on Facebook and follow us on Twitter.
 Your kids, the planet and your carbon footprint will thank you!